Shop in stock lights for faster shipping

 Task lights to try

+There are more examples of task lighting to look at compared to other kinds of lighting in our guide.
 The unique Focal Collection from Gantri brings the latest task lighting solutions into a new age of interior design.
 Featuring the Focal Floor Light by PROWL Studio, it’s a stunning task light that sacrifices neither form nor function, available in multiple colors.

-Get inspired with design-forward lighting from Gantri
+Get inspired by the different lighting types from Gantri

 A woman lays on her couch, her face is partially lit by the Kero Table Light.
 She holds the handle of the lamp, which is firmly placed on the floor.